Auckland, New Zealand

 Recently Ernest went to his regular podiatrist's appointment.
 This time the 'touch test' had him almost jumping out of his seat with pain.
 He is gaining back the feeling in his feet, and while this means future podiatry work might be more uncomfortable, it is something he celebrates.

 Ernest’s nerve endings are repairing themselves as a result of his increased cGP levels.
-The cGP is undoing some of the damage done by his diabetes and the prospect of Ernest maintaining good circulation and avoiding the complications of lost nerve-endings is insurmountable in terms of his quality of life.
+The cGP is reversing some of the damage done by his diabetes and the prospect of Ernest maintaining good circulation and avoiding the complications of lost nerve-endings is insurmountable in terms of his quality of life.

 Ernest is now walking proof of the years of research into cGP that he had helped to conduct.